Sustainability and Innovation in Hospitality Management: Green Practices in Northeastern Hungary

 Abstract

-Sustainability has also become an increasingly important issue as international trend for the hospitality industry in recent times, with a positive message for both restaurant oper-ators and consumers.
-Restaurants can become more sustainable in three main areas: 1) water and energy efficiency, 2) waste management and 3) employees – social topics.
-This study examines with questionnaire the role of sustainability and innovation in the hospi-tality.
-In connection with a current tourism project, we present some good practices for hospitality management in Hungary.
-Based on the survey, the most common sustainable practices are sourcing from local producers and using of seasonal menus.
-The most pop-ular food waste decreasing strategies are munch, nose-to-tail and other food utilization options in total 65.0%.
-72.0% of consumers prefer the green restaurants.
-Our data show that sustainable operation is not just an environmental issue, but also increasingly a stra-tegic business advantage.
-The findings supported by the everyday practices of two Dining Guide's member restaurants, Iszkor and Sulyom in the Northeastern Hungary region.
-Both restaurants focusing on locally sourced food and drink ingredients.
-Some dairy products, domestic fruit and vegetables come from sustainable farming.
+Sustainability has also become an increasingly important issue as an international trend for the hospitality industry in recent times, with a positive message for both restaurant operators and consumers.
+Restaurants can become more sustainable in three main areas: (1) water and energy efficiency, (2) waste management, and (3) employees—social topics.
+This study examines the role of green practices and innovation in hospitality using three methods in parallel.
+In connection with a current tourism project, this paper describes some of the green practices for hospitality management in Hungary.
+Based on the survey, the most common sustainable practices are sourcing from local producers and using seasonal menus.
+The most popular food waste reduction strategies are Munch, nose-to-tail, and other food utilization options, totaling 65.0%.
+A total of 72.0% of consumers prefer the green restaurants.
+Our data show that sustainable operation is not just an environmental issue, but also increasingly a strategic business advantage.
+The findings are supported by the everyday practices of two of Dining Guide’s member restaurants, Iszkor and Sulyom in the Northeastern Hungary region.
+Both restaurants focus on locally sourced food and drink ingredients.
+Some dairy products, domestic fruit, and vegetables come from sustainable farming.
 For restaurants, adopting sustainable solutions can provide a long-term competitive advantage.

 Article activity feed